MTN picks partners to expand mobile OpenRAN network in Africa

-JOHANNESBURG, June 16 (Reuters) - South Africa's mobile and broadband operator MTN Group (MTNJ.J) has selected five partners to launch an open radio access network (OpenRAN) in Africa to expand 4G and 5G services more quickly and cheaply, it said on Wednesday.
+JOHANNESBURG (Reuters) - South Africa’s mobile and broadband operator MTN Group has selected five partners to launch an open radio access network (OpenRAN) in Africa to expand 4G and 5G services more quickly and cheaply, it said on Wednesday.

 A radio access network (RAN) connects individual devices to other parts of a network through radio connections.

-In the past, network equipment from Nokia (NOKIA.HE), Ericsson (ERICb.ST), Huawei Technologies Co Ltd [RIC:RIC:HWT.UL] and other firms was largely proprietary, making it difficult to mix.
+In the past, network equipment from Nokia, Ericsson, Huawei Technologies Co Ltd and other firms was largely proprietary, making it difficult to mix.

 But U.S. government restrictions that have hit Huawei’s ability to source chips have sped the adoption of so-called openRAN technology, where any vendor can assemble industry-standard chips and software to create inter-operable networking gear.